awksedgreep/mikrotik_api/rest_api.md

 ## 2) Design Principles

 - Stateless: HTTP calls are independent; Auth is established once and passed per call alongside a target IP.
 Do not store credentials with the target.
 - Transport/JSON: Use OTP :httpc/:ssl for HTTP/TLS; JSON encoding/decoding is implemented internally (no external JSON dependency).
+Default scheme is configurable (:mikrotik_api, :default_scheme).
 - Ergonomic defaults: sensible timeouts, retry on transient network/5xx errors.
 - Explicitness: simple generic verbs (get/post/put/patch/delete) + a few helper functions for frequent tasks.
 - Logging: Use Logger only; redact secrets; enable debug-level request/response summaries with sizes/status codes (no bodies at info level).